-Late lab assignments are subject to significant penalties: 20% per day following the due date and time.
+Late lab assignments are subject to significant penalties: Late lab assignments are subject to significant penalties: 5% for each 12 hour period following the due date and time.
 Exceptions are not permitted except for circumstances involving medical or compassionate reasons.
 Written verification as proof may be requested at the discretion of the instructor.